 Shared Types

-By now, we have learned how to make an editor collaborative and how to sync document updates using different providers.
+By now, we have learned how to make an editor collaborative and sync document updates using different providers.
 But we haven't covered the most unique feature of Yjs yet: Shared Types.

 Shared types are similar to common data types like Array, Map, or Set.
 The only difference is that they automatically sync & persist their state (using the providers) and that you can observe them.

-We already learned about the Y.Text type that we "bound" to an editor instance to automatically sync a rich-text editor.
+We already learned about the Y.Text type that we "bound" to an editor instance to sync a rich-text editor automatically.
 Yjs supports many other shared types like Y.Array, Y.Map, and Y.Xml.
 A complete list, including documentation for each type, can be found in the shared types section.

-Shared type instances must be connected to a Yjs document so we can sync them.
+Shared type instances must be connected to a Yjs document that syncs them to other peers.
 First, we define a shared type on a Yjs document.
-Then we can manipulate it and observe changes.
+Then, we can manipulate it and observe changes.

 import * as Y from 'yjs'